Cosmic-Crayons/Tip-O-Matic/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-    -Trying to consistently use git when its something I am not used to.
-    -Trying to balance my UI (User Interface) design ambitions with my time and Swift skills
+(1)Trying to consistently use git when its something I am not used to.
+(2)Trying to balance my UI (User Interface) design ambitions with my time and Swift skills

 ## License